5 Phases Of The Project Management Lifecycle

 Last Updated October 10, 2023

-At the start of a project, the amount of planning and work required can seem overwhelming.
-There may be dozens, or even hundreds of tasks that need to be completed at just the right time and in just the right sequence.
+The amount of planning and work required to complete a project can seem overwhelming.
+There may be dozens or even hundreds of tasks that need to be completed at just the right time and in just the right sequence.
+Project managers often find it easier to manage the full scope of a project by breaking it down into five project phases that make up the project management life cycle.

-Seasoned project managers know it is often easier to handle the details of a project and take steps in the right order when you break the project down into phases.
-Dividing your project management efforts into these five phases can help give your efforts structure and simplify them into a series of logical and manageable steps.
+Dividing your efforts into these five project management phases can help give them structure and simplify them into a series of logical and manageable steps.

-Initiation is the first phase of the project lifecycle.
+The first phase of the project management life cycle is project initiation.
 This is where the project’s value and feasibility are measured.
 Project managers typically use two evaluation tools to decide whether or not to pursue a project:

 Teams abandon proposed projects that are labeled unprofitable and/or unfeasible.
 However, projects that pass these two tests can be assigned to a project team or designated project office.

-Once the project receives the green light, it needs a solid plan to guide the team, as well as keep them on time and on budget.
-A well-written project plan gives guidance for obtaining resources, acquiring financing and procuring required materials.
-The project plan gives the team direction for producing quality outputs, handling risk, creating acceptance, communicating benefits to stakeholders and managing suppliers.
+Once the project receives the green light, project managers need a solid project plan to guide their team, execute the project on time, and stay within the budget.
+A well-written project plan gives guidance for obtaining resources, acquiring financing, and procuring required materials.
+The project plan gives the team direction for producing quality outputs, handling risk, creating acceptance, communicating benefits to stakeholders, and managing suppliers.